 Friday

 One of the greatest draws to the Short North Arts District for visitors and locals alike is the dining scene.
-Whether you visit one of the many Cameron Mitchell restaurants in the neighborhood like Marcella’s and The Pearl or visit Rossi Kitchen & Bar, you cannot go wrong.
+Whether you visit one of the many Cameron Mitchell restaurants in the neighborhood like Marcella’s and The Pearl, or visit Rossi Kitchen & Bar, you can't go wrong.
 We could write an entire blog series on dinner alone in the Short North Arts District.
 The possibilities are endless!

 Saturday